to place it on page-->

 Ch 30

-Row 2: Work your first forked half double crochet: Yarn over and insert hook into second single crochet from hook.
-Pull up a loop (3 loops on hook).
-Yarn over and insert hook into next single crochet stitch.
+Row 2: Work your first forked half double crochet: Yarn over and insert hook into second single crochet from the hook.
+Pull up a loop (3 loops on the hook).
+Yarn over and insert hook into the next single crochet stitch.
 Pull up a loop.
 (5 loops on hook.).
 Yarn over and pull through three loops, Yarn over and pull through three loops.

 Row 3: Single crochet in each forked half double crochet across row.